rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 | `CopyOnWriteArrayList` | Yes | Multi-threaded environments |
 | `removeIf()` | Yes | Simple removals (Java 8+) |
 | `Stream API` | Yes | Functional-style filtering |

+#### Note:
+A `ConcurrentModificationException` in Java arises when a collection is modified by one thread while another thread is iterating over it using an `Iterator` or a `ListIterator`.
+This occurs because iterators are "fail-fast" and detect such changes, preventing unpredictable behavior during the iteration process.

 ---
 ## 50. Thread Communication in Java